 Some of the good features of the camera are the continuous focusing when shooting video, the rotating touchscreen which makes shooting from an angle much easier, wifi and weather resistant body.

 I haven’t used this camera as much as I would like to mainly due to it being much larger than the Ricoh GR and not taking it to long haul destinations where I want to travel very light.
 It has mainly had a run out when I have been driving to places in the UK and some short haul destinations in Europe.
-Hopefully I can improve its amount of use this year.

 The best photography I have done with it has been in the Yorkshire Dales and the Cote d’Azur where you can see the quality of the lens and camera combination, producing both good still and video shots.